jlj-ee/ClickClackClock/README.md

 # ClickClackClock
 An impractically loud and large clock with a dumb name.

-Constructed from salvaged mechanical seven-segment displays, mdf, and custom oshpark pcbs.
+Constructed from salvaged electromechanical seven-segment displays, MDF, and custom OSHpark PCB.